Kane County Fair celebrates 156 years of summer fun

 The Kane County Fair is brought to the community by the Kane County Fair board of directors, who each have their own stories of involvement with 4-H throughout their lifetime.
 Larry Breon, board chair, can’t remember a time when he wasn’t involved with 4–H and the Kane County Fair.

-“My father Cliff was a farmer and 4-H was an important part of our life as a family,” says Larry says.
+“My father Cliff was a farmer and 4-H was an important part of our life as a family,” Breon said.
 “It was exciting when the Kane County Fair took place each year.
 I was just a kid when we placed the first flagpole right here in the fairgrounds.”

 This year’s Kane County Fair includes many of the fairgoer’s favorite events including the Swifty Swine Racing Pigs, Balster Kidbuck$ Game Show, and the Friendly Farms Petting Zoo.